-Each type of supervision below has its own merit, and it may be that you prefer a particular form of supervision.
+Each type of supervision below has its own merit, and it may be that you have a preference for a particular form of supervision.
 However, it should be noted that at times an issue will be and should be addressed using all three forms of supervision.

-• An example would be an issue concerning safeguarding of a vulnerable adult which may need to be discussed with the line manager (to support formal reporting), within group supervision in terms of how the individual managed the situation and within clinical supervision to meet any restorative and reflective needs.
+For example, an issue concerning safeguarding of a vulnerable adult may need to be discussed with a line manager (to support formal reporting), within group supervision in terms of how the individual managed the situation and within clinical supervision to meet any restorative and reflective needs.

 Supervision should be primarily about understanding students and their needs, rather than anything therapeutic for the supervisee.
-If you feel that you are finding that your mental health is being negatively affected by the work you are doing, you should seek help - from a GP, local Mental Health Team, Counsellor, or staff Wellbeing Service and their caseload should be reviewed.
+If you feel that you are finding that your mental health is being negatively affected by the work you are doing, you should seek help - from a GP, local Mental Health Team, Counsellor, or staff Wellbeing Service and you should request that your caseload is reviewed.